paucablop/chemotools.docs/docs/source/index.rst

    User Guide <_user/index>
    Methods <_methods/index>
-   Get Started <_get_started/index>
    Explore <_explore/index>
    Learn <_learn/index>
+   Cite <_cite/index>

 .. warning::
    Site under construction! check https://paucablop.github.io/chemotools/ for a full documentation site

-This project provides a toolkit for spectral preprocessing techniques integrated with the widely popular ``scikit-learn`` API and the rest of the Python machine learning environment.
-The goal of the project is to provide a comprehensive and user-friendly package to standardize the development and deployment of chemometric models.
+chemotools is a Python project that provides a toolkit of algorithms for spectral preprocessing that integrates with the widely popular
+``scikit-learn`` API and the rest of the Python machine learning environment.
+The goal of chemotools is to provide a comprehensive and user-friendly environment to standardize the development and deployment of chemometric models.
+Through chemotools, scientists are empowered to build and deploy machine learning and chemometric solutions for their specific use cases.
-The project intends to enable users to easily build and deploy machine learning and chemometric models on top of preprocessed data, making it possible to identify patterns and make predictions with greater accuracy.

 .. image:: https://img.shields.io/pypi/v/chemotools
    :target: https://pypi.org/project/chemotools